lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 be wholly relevant and are given more as possible considerations; or areas that may require clarification for other non-experts."*

+    We thank the reviewer for the comments and hope that the below responses adequately address issues or suggestions raised.

 - *"A key question for me is the choice of using the GEE approach, which is of course an established and appropriate method for many research questions, but I think could be better justified here.
 The main advantages I am aware of are:
-Richer correlation structures, easily handles missing data, robust standard errors."*

-- *"Here, the number of follow up visits is not large and the amount of missing data is relatively small.
+Richer correlation structures, easily handles missing data, robust standard errors.
+Here, the number of follow up visits is not large and the amount of missing data is relatively small.
 My first thought when approaching the analysis would therefore be to consider a standard linear regression analysis with robust/clustered standard errors to incorporate repeated measures, and potential multiple imputation of missing values and a comparison with complete case analysis.
 So it would be nice to briefly spell out the things that GEE offers here over other approaches to make this clear (in the ESM if need be so as not to add to the word count).
-Currently the main statement is the ease of handling missing data – which is handy but perhaps not essential – and some comments on the working correlation matrix, which are not terribly informative.
+Currently the main statement is the ease of handling missing data - which is handy but perhaps not essential - and some comments on the working correlation matrix, which are not terribly informative.
 So some statements about the improvement in estimates under a specific correlation structure that is not easily handled otherwise, for instance, might be helpful.
-Of note is that in the ESM it is stated that "other … matrices had similar fit" – it may be worth noting that the model fit may be similar, but estimates may be more efficient under a particular correlation structure."*
+Of note is that in the ESM it is stated that "other ... matrices had similar fit"
+- it may be worth noting that the model fit may be similar, but estimates may be more efficient under a particular correlation structure."*

+    The reviewer's suggestion to more fully describe the justification for using GEE over other methods is warranted and we will expand on this in the manuscript in the Methods and the ESM Methods sections.
+We chose the GEE technique for a variety of reasons.
+As the reviewer states, GEE is able to handle visit dates that differ between participants (e.g. some participants come exactly 3 years later for a followup while others come some months before or after 3 years) and for dealing with the inherent correlational structure underlying longitudinal data.
+Because of these features, among others, GEE can compute robust standard errors of the estimates that more accurate reflect the underlying data.
+The ability to specify a working correlation matrix makes this a powerful technique for longitudinal data compared to standard linear regression, as it removes the underlying assumption that variables are independent (which is not the case with longitudinal data).
+While choosing the specific correlation matrix is important, GEE still produces robust estimates and standard errors even with a misspecified correlation matrix.
+In the case of longitudinal data, an auto-regressive correlation matrix is the most appropriate statistically and biologically since measurements on an individual over time will change (e.g. people gain or lose weight over time).

 - *"Another thing that might be commented on briefly is the different nature of estimates from GEE models, which are population averaged and have a slightly different interpretation.
-This difference might be seen as a disadvantage to GEE modelling – or do the authors feel this is more appropriate for this particular question?
-This is something I do not have a thorough understanding of, but I do note that the authors comment in the methods "…the interpretation of the GEE results is as an expected percent difference in the outcome variable for every standard deviation (SD) increase in the predictor variable given the covariates are held constant" does not appear to be consistent with what I have read in
+This difference might be seen as a disadvantage to GEE modelling - or do the authors feel this is more appropriate for this particular question?
+This is something I do not have a thorough understanding of, but I do note that the authors comment in the methods "...the interpretation of the GEE results is as an expected percent difference in the outcome variable for every standard deviation (SD) increase in the predictor variable given the covariates are held constant" does not appear to be consistent with what I have read in